-Border Tuner goes live Nov.
+Border Tuner went live Nov.
 13–24 in both cities – at Bowie High School in El Paso and El Chamizal Park in Ciudad Juarez.
-The program starts nightly at sunset and continues until 11 p.m. and will include food trucks, tents to showcase the work of community organizations, an educational resource center, and other artworks.
+The program started nightly at sunset and continueD until 11 p.m. and showcased the work of community organizations, an educational resource center, and other artworks.

 Lozano-Hemmer, who lives in Montreal, explained how local residents can participate: “The idea is to create bridges of light using powerful searchlights… that actually send the voice of people across the US-Mexico border.
 When you arrive, you’ll have a microphone, a speaker, and you’ll have a little tuning dial.
 When you turn the tuning dial, the searchlights scan the horizon of the other country.”

 “When my light and your light intersect in midair, the computer knows it and automatically opens a direct channel of communication so that now you can hear me and I can hear you,” he said.